 This is my personal road to wellness, but please note everyone is different.
 I am not a medical professional.
 Neither my story nor any product I discuss is intended to diagnose, prescribe, treat, cure, or prevent any disease.
 It is your responsibility to educate yourself and address any health or medical concerns you may have with your doctor or health care professional.

 Some of you may have heard my story before.
-My journey overcoming adrenal fatigue didn’t include a magic pill or quick-fix “microwave medicine.”
+My journey overcoming adrenal fatigue didn’t include a magic pill or a quick-fix of “microwave medicine.”
 Mine is a story that thousands of women live out every day; and one that thousands more are well on their way to experiencing.
 Perhaps you’re one of these women.
 Today, we live with drug over-use, adulterated foods, nutritional deficiencies, stress, addictions, poor nutrition, and more daily toxin exposure than any other generation in history.

 As a drug-obsessed culture, the more we take, the sicker we get.
 As a country abundantly overflowing with food, the more we eat, the less nourished we are.
 And, as women who’ve been told we can “have it all,” the more we do, the less satisfied we seem to be.
 As a result, we’re seeing more depression, hormone imbalance, auto-immune disease, obesity, diabetes, cancer, and mystery illnesses than ever before.

 The lifestyle change that brought true and lasting healing to my life involved some essential adjustments to my daily living that included and excluded things I hadn’t ever considered very important.
 I’d like to start my story by putting you in the place where I was when the mystery began…a place of confusion and desperation.